akamai/cli-dns/README.md

    --file FILE         Read JSON formatted input from FILE
 ```

 NOTE: The CLI currently limits the number of zones in a submit request to 1000.
 If an invocation presents more than 1000 zones, the zones will be submitted in batches of 1000 and multiple Request Ids will be returned.
+The batch size can be changed by setting the environment variable AKAMAI_ZONES_BATCH_SIZE.

 An example create submit request  would be as follows: